denisovap2013/nica_cooler_psmcu/README.md

 * `[input_registers_hex]` - the state of the input registers
 * `[output_registers_hex]` - the state of the output registers
 * `[status_hex]` - the status of the device.
 1st bit - alive status, 2nd bit - error status.

+> Returned values from the DAC and ADC channels are not raw but processed with the linear transformation a*x+b, defined in the server's configuration file.
 </details>

 <details><summary><code>PSMCU:SINGLE:DAC:SET [deviceIndex] [dacChannel] [value]</code></summary></details>